What Is Giardiasis?

 Doctors confirm the diagnosis of giardiasis by having stool samples checked for Giardia parasites.
 Sometimes it is hard to find the giardia in one sample, so doctors may send more than one to the lab.

 How Is Giardiasis Treated?

 If your child has giardiasis, be sure to give all doses on schedule for as long as your doctor directs.
 This will help your child recover faster and will kill parasites that might infect others in your family.
-Encourage all family members to wash their hands well and often, especially after using the bathroom and before eating.
+Encourage all family members to wash their hands well and often, especially after using the bathroom and before eating or preparing food.

-Ask the doctor before you give your child any nonprescription drugs for cramps or diarrhea because these medicines may mask symptoms and interfere with treatment.
+Ask the doctor before you give your child any nonprescription drugs for cramps or diarrhea because these medicines may hide symptoms and interfere with treatment.

 How Long Does Giardiasis Last?

-In most cases, treatment with 5 to 7 days of antiparasitic medicine will help kids recover within a week's time.
+Most kids are better within a week of taking medicine to kill the parasites.
 Medicine also shortens the time that they're contagious.
 If giardiasis isn't treated, symptoms can last up to 6 weeks or longer.

 Can Giardiasis Be Prevented?